1931 Jinan plane crash: Xu Zhimo's schedule

-Xu Zhimo was going to attend an architectural lecture in Beiping, which was given by Lin Huiyin.
-It was widely believed that Xu was determined to attend the lecture because Lin was romantically related to Xu.
-He went to be a member of the claques for her.
-Although Xu was warned that the weather en route to Beiping was changeable, he insisted on flying there, since it is much faster by air and the weather had been fair before the aircraft took off.
+Xu Zhimo was going to attend an architectural lecture in Beiping, presented by Lin Huiyin.
+It was widely believed that Xu was motivated to attend the lecture because he was romantically involved with Lin.
+Although Xu was warned that the weather en route to Beiping was uncertain, he insisted on flying there, since it is much faster by air and the weather had been fair before the aircraft took off.

 The aircraft and pilots

 The aircraft was a Stinson Detroiter SM-1F operated by China Airways Federal in the Republic of China and was contracted by Chunghwa Post.
 It was originally General Zhang Xueliang's private airplane, and Xu took the lift free.
 The aircraft was also carrying 500 lbs of mail.
 It had a nickname of Jinan.

 The captain of the flight was Wang Guanyi (Chinese: 王贯一), and the first officer was Liang Bitang (Chinese: 梁璧堂), both 36 years old.
 They were experienced pilots graduated from Nanyuan Aviation School.